gavinmcfarland/flex-gap-polyfill/README.md

 You can view [several test cases](https://limitlessloop.github.io/flex-gap-polyfill/).

-It works by adding margins to each child element and applying a negative margin to the container.
+It works by emulating flex gap by adding margins to each child element and applying a negative margin to the container.

 - Works with unlimited nested elements with any combination of units, px > px, px > %, % > %, etc.
 - No additional class names or divs needed.
 - Style borders and padding as normal.
+- Supports `gap`, `row-gap` and `column-gap`.

 ## Browsers